Meath county hurling team: History

 On 4 June 2016, Meath won the final of the Christy Ring Cup at Croke Park against Antrim by a scoreline of 2–18 to 1–20, despite trailing the Ulster squad by as much as six points at times.
-However, the score actually finished 2-17 to 1-20, a draw.
+However, the score actually finished 2–17 to 1-20, a draw.
 Despite Meath being presented with the Christy Ring Cup, a replay was ordered.
 The replay took place at Croke Park on 25 June 2016.
 After normal time, the result was 3–15 to 4–12, another draw.
-Meath eventually prevailed after extra-time by a scoreline of 4–21 to 5–17, a Stephen Clynch free with the last puck of the game sealing Meath's first ever Christy Ring Cup and a place in the 2017 Leinster Senior Hurling Championship, the county's first appearance in the championship since a double-scores defeat to Laois in mid-May 2004.
+Meath eventually prevailed after extra-time by a scoreline of 4–21 to 5–17, a Steven Clynch free with the last puck of the game sealing Meath's first ever Christy Ring Cup and a place in the 2017 Leinster Senior Hurling Championship, the county's first appearance in the championship since a double-scores defeat to Laois in mid-May 2004.
 The county secured a surprise victory against Kerry in its opening Leinster SHC match.
 This remains the county's most recent appearance in the competition.

 Meath then won the Division 2B title, defeating Wicklow and earning promotion to Division 2A for 2018.

 On 22 June 2019, Meath won the final of the Christy Ring Cup against Down at Croke Park by scoreline of 4–19 to 2–15.
 This was Meath's second Christy Ring Cup in three years.
 The win meant Meath would play in the 2020 Joe McDonagh Cup.